Kasthurytp/Emerging-Technologies_Assignment-01/README.md

           https://github.com/sarath-kadigamugedara/BDD_Demo
   2. Understand the framework based on below mentioned attributes and add new test case(s) for below scenario ( New user creation).
   - Logging to the system as admin user
-          b.
-Click on Users → New User
+  - Click on Users → New User
-          c.
-Fill the mandatory fields and create a new user
+  - Fill the mandatory fields and create a new user
-          d.
-Validate that new user created successfully.
+  - Validate that new user created successfully.

 Framework Attributes:
   - Build Hybrid Test Framework -- Page Object Model + Data Driven framework + TestNG & Maven Project Structure